 That’s because Beetlejuice was a particular play on the haunted house theme, giving us a new window into how these movies could be comedic.
 Essentially a couple, Adam and Barbara Maitland are killed in a car crash only to find out they are meant to haunt their former home.
 A new family buys it though is stereotypically impossible with a rich businessman, his joke of a wife, and their goth daughter, Lydia Deetz.

 Lydia is the only one who can see the Maitlands in their ghostly presence.
 The latter, wanting to run the Deetz’s out of the home call upon Beetlejuice, a demon with a penchant for destruction, to do the job.
 But it all goes pretty haywire with the Beetlejuice getting a little too into the work and falling in love with Lydia along the way.

 It might be easy to forget, but from a creative and casting standpoint, the original Beetlejuice was just stacked even outside of Michael Keaton.
 For starters, Winona Ryder played teenager Lydia Deetz.
 It was a breakout performance from the actress, one that really set her career into hyperdrive.
 One would have to think we’d be able to catch up with this character as an adult.

 The idea has been bandied about, and even put into motion numerous times basically ever since the original hit the big screen in 1988.
 The first iteration was a plan for Beetlejuice Goes Hawaiian back in 1990.
 It was going to involve the Deetz family again, reprising the original roles and calling on Michael Keaton to join them in the tropics to help solve a demonic dilemma in the hotel they are building.
 But that one died on the production vine.

-The latest news here is that, according to Deadline, Brad Pitt’s production company Plan B has taken over some of the reins, though in what respect it isn’t totally clear.
+The latest news here is that, according to Deadline, Brad Pitt’s production company Plan B has taken over some of the reins, though in what respect isn’t totally clear.

-Considering how many years it’s been since the original and how many speed bumps it has hit along the way, it’s hard to put a lot of faith in a Beetlejuice 2 happening with Michael Keaton back in the lead role.
+The stars are starting to slowly align, so the answer to the most important question (will it happen?) is: it’s looking like it can happen.
+But considering how many years it’s been since the original and how many speed bumps it has hit along the way, it’s hard to put a lot of faith in a Beetlejuice 2 happening with Michael Keaton back in the lead role.
 That being said, we are in a different day and age when it comes to content, especially in terms of movies.